- 1 Yamaha CP4 Stage Piano Review – Best for Proffesional Use

 Let’s dig deeper into the details of the piano:

-The CP4, despite being a stage piano weighs only 17.5kg, thus is portable for a high-end stage piano.
-It somewhat comes in a retro design that simply reminds one of the vintage pianos of the 1970’s.
+The CP4, despite being a stage piano, weighs only 17.5kg, thus is portable for a high-end stage piano.
+It somewhat comes in a retro design that reminds one of the vintage pianos of the 1970s.
 The top surface of the piano is coated with a textured panel that adds a touch of class to it.

-The Yamaha CP4 is unusual in having wooden keys covered in synthetic ivory, which is much better than any plastic-keyed pianos.
+The Yamaha CP4 is unusual in having wooden keys covered in synthetic ivory, much better than any plastic-keyed piano.